 A Sacred Path is personal.
-It tells pieces of my story, steps along the way: purposeful, lost, and wandering, like every other human being.
+You’ll read pieces of my story, and you’ll see some of my steps along the way: purposeful, lost, and wandering, like every other human being.
 We are not alone on our journey of faith and doubt, of love and fear, of hope and despair.
 You and I are in the company of millions of imperfect people who are taking one step at a time: walking, falling down, and getting back up again, the Spirit of God with us the entire way.

 A Sacred Path is devotional.
-Prayer, scriptures, inspirational art, and music… I rely on all of these, even on days when God is silent, on days when I wonder if he is really there at all—especially on those days.
-But God is always speaking, if we can learn to listen.
-More often than through scriptures or choirs or priests, he is speaking through the unexpected moments of our day, through the brush of a cool breeze, through the song of a mockingbird, through the color-spilled sunrise, and especially through his people, whom he created in his image.
+Prayer, scriptures, inspirational art, and music… I rely on all of these, even on days when God seems silent, on days when I wonder if he is really there at all—especially on those days.
+The good news is that God is always speaking, and, if we can learn to listen, we will hear him in unexpected places.
+More often than through scriptures or choirs or priests, he is speaking in the middle of our daily routines, through the brush of a cool breeze, through the song of a mockingbird, through the color-spilled sunrise, and through the humans that surround us, the people he created in his image.